 Where: Landstraßer Gürtel 5, 1030

-Stepping into Hotel Daniel’s cafe, you feel like you’ve walked into an extension of the botanical gardens situated right next door that has encroached on somebody’s delightful looking living room.
+Stepping into Hotel Daniel’s cafe, you feel like the neighbouring botanical gardens has encroached on somebody’s delightful looking living room.
 It’s a thing of shabby, chic beauty.
 The setting is full of mismatched furniture, including a swinging sofa, and a heap of plants, while the spacious al fresco setting is surrounded by the greenery of the hotel’s front garden.
 While reading a book when the breakfast buffet is being served is not advisable, catching a coffee here at any other time is the dream.
 With lots of natural light streaming in and a few sofas to nestle into, this cafe inside this hipster hotel is a solid choice for bunkering down with a book.